 Dripline, often referred to as Heavywall Dripline, is similar to drip tape.
 Dripline has emitters pre-installed at evenly spaced intervals and is a great solution for vineyards, row crops, and orchards.
-It is durable, resistant to clogging and delivers consistent volumes of water through pressure compensating emitters.
+It is durable, resistant to clogging, and delivers consistent volumes of water through pressure compensating emitters.
 Some models are available with an internal CNL to help prevent low head drainage.
 This allows the grower to make precise calculations without having to discard or rework them entirely due to head drainage.

 The durability of Polyethylene irrigation tubing is well known, and dripline is no exception.
-It is constructed of the same material that “blank” poly tubing is constructed from and has a similar wall thickness at around 45 mil.
+It is constructed of the same material that “blank” poly tubing is constructed from and has a similar wall thickness of around 45 mil.
 Compare this to the 15 mil common to the thickest rolls of drip tape (25 mil from some manufacturers) and you can see why it is considered significantly more durable.
 This reduces the frequency of damage, and with normal use will help it endure for years.
 The infographic above illustrates the difference in wall thickness.
 1 mil is equal to .001" so the infographic does not depict actual sizes, just the differences between them.

 Heavywall dripline is also surprisingly resistant to freeze damage.
 When well drained, it is not uncommon for it to be left in the field over the course of winter.
 This reduces labor costs by a good margin given the time it can take to recoil and store at the end of every growing season.